akcho/milkie/docs/BACKEND_SETUP.md

 - Stripe account with API keys
 - Database (PostgreSQL, MySQL, SQLite, etc.)
 - ORM of your choice (Drizzle, Prisma, etc.)
+- Next.js 13+ (App Router) or your preferred framework

 ---